RiiConnect24/Wii-Guide/_pages/en_US/priiloader.md

 ![Settings](/images/Priiloader/menu_settings.png)
 1. Press Right to cycle through the Autoboot options until your desired option is selected. <br>
 `Disabled` will autoboot to the Priiloader menu.

+Please don't set Autoboot to `BootMii IOS`.
+You will get stuck in a loop until you continuously hold the RESET button to enter the Priiloader menu.
+{: .notice--warning}

 ![Autoboot](/images/Priiloader/autoboot_disabled.png)
 1. Scroll down to `save settings` and press A.
 ![Saving settings](/images/Priiloader/settings_save.png)